node-webrtc/node-webrtc/README.md

 contributing
 ----------

-Test your patch to make sure it does what you expect, then add youself to the `AUTHORS` file and make a pull request.
+Test your patch to make sure it does what you expect and doesn't do what you don't expect, then add youself to the `AUTHORS` file and make a pull request.